Admissions and transfers to secondary school

 You also have a right to appeal if you do not get a place for your child at the school of your choice.

-For further details please contact the Admissions and Exclusions Team.
+For further details, please contact the school admissions team.

 What happens if I apply for a secondary school place after the places have been offered?